Devininthelab/MIDI-3D/README.md

 ## Citation

 ```
-@article{huang2024midi,
-  title={MIDI: Multi-Instance Diffusion for Single Image to 3D Scene Generation},
+@inproceedings{huang2025midi,
+  title={Midi: Multi-instance diffusion for single image to 3d scene generation},
-  author={Huang, Zehuan and Guo, Yuanchen and An, Xingqiao and Yang, Yunhan and Li, Yangguang and Zou, Zixin and Liang, Ding and Liu, Xihui and Cao, Yanpei and Sheng, Lu},
+  author={Huang, Zehuan and Guo, Yuan-Chen and An, Xingqiao and Yang, Yunhan and Li, Yangguang and Zou, Zi-Xin and Liang, Ding and Liu, Xihui and Cao, Yan-Pei and Sheng, Lu},
-  journal={arXiv preprint arXiv:2412.03558},
-  year={2024}
+  booktitle={Proceedings of the Computer Vision and Pattern Recognition Conference},
+  pages={23646--23657},
+  year={2025}
 }
 ```